pmchrist/Capsule_Climate/notes.md

 3) These model parameter updaters are not consistent and logic of initialize_global_params() and changing_params for GlobalParam struct is ugly and works kinda by "magic"
 4) There are some resizing of arrays, if we keep them fixed it might make code faster
 5) Move all visualizations to Julia for speed improvements
+6) Data analysis pipeline is incosistent!
+Some stuff is dumped per each time step, some are aggregated inside of the model and saved into the model output.
+For example cp/kp production or amount of owned machines is mostly aggregated and saved into the model output as macroeconomy, which it isnt.
+Meanwhile for hh Income and Wealth is aggregated on the model level, but in parallel everything is dumped too.
+That is why we have two solutions for opinion, in one we aggregate it through the dumped files and through other we aggregate it in the model.
+It is definitely better to divide tasks and first run model and dump everything and analyze it later.
+For now most of the stuff is cramped in the model output.
+Better to reorganize it for consistency.